OtherF/fisun.cc/about.markdown

 ---
-layout: default
+layout: page
 title: About
 permalink: /about/
 ---

 ## Security Architect | Risk Mitigation Expert | Technology Enthusiast

 Welcome to my digital space, where the intersection of technology and security forms the core of my professional ethos.
+My name is Oleksandr Fisun.

 ### My Philosophy